bertiewooster/bertiewooster.github.io/_posts/2025-11-09-Hackathon-tips.md

 # Hackathon Tips

 I participated in the [LLM Hackathon for Applications in Materials Science & Chemistry](https://llmhackathon.github.io/) September 11-12, 2025.
 It was a great opportunity to think and learn about how LLMs can be used in science.
 It was also a chance to meet new people in the community, or collaborate live with folks I know from online.
-I was on the [ChemGraph-IR](https://github.com/argonne-lcf/ChemGraph) team whose goal was to calculate the infrared absorption spectrum of a molecule given an LLM prompt requesting the IR spectrum.
 Here are some things I learned about how to get the most done in a hackathon.

+I was on the [ChemGraph-IR](https://github.com/argonne-lcf/ChemGraph) team whose goal was to calculate the infrared absorption spectrum of a molecule given an LLM prompt requesting the IR spectrum of a named chemical.

 ![Infrared absorption spectrum of ethanol](/images/Ethanol_IR_spectrum.png)